 The Master Plan will provide a conceptual blueprint for the Campus lands; buildings (existing and new; optimal utilization, energy conservation, energy audit), and the network of trails, roadways, traffic and parking on the Campus.
 The Master Plan will be guided by the three pillars identified in the Campus Strategic Plan over two years ago – Education and Training, Health and Wellness, and Economic Development.

-“Part of the scope of work for the consultants for the Master Plan process is to identify what a new Board composition and selection process might look like,” said Deputy Mayor Jim McManaman, also part of the current Not-For-Profit Board.
+“The Campus Board of Directors will be using the Master Planning process to help guide what a new Board composition and selection process might look like.” said Jim McManaman, also part of the current Not-For-Profit Board.
 “We’ve tried to keep the public informed through our discussion forums and our recent 100 Years of Education event.
 And we’ll be seeking public input during the Master Plan process.”

 The final Master Plan will be used as a key reference document for establishing priorities and capital planning on the Campus.
 The plan will be reviewed on an annual basis.

 Habitat for Humanity – A recent report from North Grenville’s Affordable Housing Task Force identified 17 recommendations designed to help the municipality expand and promote affordable housing locally.
 One of those recommendations was to: “Identify surplus municipal lands that may be appropriate to donate to Habitat for Humanity for affordable housing purposes.”